kyotinho/kyotinho/README.md

 - 📗 Very passionate on reading about **psychology, philosophy, physics, chemistry, history and neuroscience**
 - 🐛 Kind of a bookworm, check my [Goodreads profile](https://www.goodreads.com/user/show/168663463)!
 - ❤️ **Hobbies and Passions**: Lego, Travelling, Watches, Porcelain, Handiwork, Food, Automotive Engineering, Business, Technology, Teaching and Learning, Self-hosting, Art, Decoration, Nature, Music and Content Creation
-- 🐧 **Distro-Hopping, DEs, Tiling and Ricing**: Alongside the ones mentioned before, I've also tried CachyOS, PopOS, Parrot, Gentoo, Fedora, Nobara, for DEs I've used KDE Plasma, Gnome, Cinnamon and XFCE, and for tiling, i3, Sway, Hyprland, QTile and dwm.
-I like testing the limits of how lightweight, fast or customizable an OS can be, I'm also looking forward to post my ricing dotfiles whenever I feel like they are worth it :)

 ## 📫 Liked my Profile?
 Get in Touch!